Jailed Kansas 'Swat' Perpetrator Sneaks Online, Threatens More 'Swats' - Slashdot

 You know, I expected to get modded down.
 That is how it works with unpopular speech, and often the truth, here when the sjw get their panties in a wad.
 I was expecting it to be more along the line of flamebait.
 But that is fine.
 I have karma to burn.
 Since I'm on a roll here I'm going to piss off a few more of you so get your mod points ready.

 First the left.
 You want to ban everything.
 Someone says something that you don't like you feel its your duty to silence him.
-God forbid someone has an option that is different from yours.
-Here is a truth.
-If you feel you must silence someone at all cost then maybe they have something important to say.
-If your argument can't stand up to debate then you don't have an argument, you have dogma.
-This is CNN's mode of operation.

-You want to ban all fire arms and strip police of their abilities.
-Well that doesn't work and will never work.
-That wont' make the streets or you safer.
-What it will do is make it far worse because the criminals will not fear the cops any more.

-Now the right.
-If you don't want to hear the other side you don't silence them you just shout them down.
-Scream louder, so others can't hear what anyone else saying.
-Foxnews motto.
-Louder louder louder.
+God forbid someone has an option

 An yes, I know what I'm talking.
 I grew up hunting.
 To hunt most common game you don't need anything but a bolt action rifle or a pump shotgun.
 In very few cases, like wild pig extermination, do you need a semi automatic anything.